JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 using NAME_jll
 ```
 However, most users will not ever need to do these steps on their own, JLL
-packages are usually only used as dependency of packages wrapping binary
+packages are usually only used as dependencies of packages wrapping binary
 libraries or executables.

 Most JLL packages live under the